HEnquist/camilladsp/README.md

 * `chunksize`

   All processing is done in chunks of data.
   The `chunksize` is the number of samples each chunk will have per channel.
-  It's good if the number is an "easy" number like a power of two, since this speeds up the FFT in the Convolution filter.

   Suggested starting points for different sample rates:
   - 44.1 or 48 kHz: 1024
   - 88.2 or 96 kHz: 2048
   - 176.4 or 192 kHz: 4096

   The duration in seconds of a chunk is `chunksize/samplerate`, so the suggested values corresponds to about 22 ms per chunk.
+  This is a reasonable value.

+  A larger chunk size generally reduces CPU usage, but since the entire chunk must be captured before processing, it can cause unacceptably long delays.
-  This is a reasonable value, and making it shorter can increase the cpu usage and make buffer underruns more likely.
+  Conversely, using a smaller chunk size can reduce latency but will increase CPU usage and the risk of buffer underruns.

+  __Choosing chunk size for best performance__

+  FIR filters are automatically padded as needed, so there is no need match chunk size and filter length.

+  CamillaDSP uses FFT for convolution, with an FFT length of `2 * chunksize`.
+  Therefore, the chunk size should be chosen for optimal FFT performance.

+  Using a power of two for the chunk size is ideal for best performance.
+  The FFT also works well with numbers that can be expressed as products of small primes, like `2^4 * 3^3 = 1296`.

+  Avoid using prime numbers, such as 1297, or numbers with large prime factors, like `29 * 43 = 1247`.

+  __Long FIR filters__

+  When a FIR filter is longer than the chunk size, the convolver uses segmented convolution.
+  The number of segments is calculated as `filter_length / chunk size`, and rounded up to the nearest integer.

+  Using a smaller chunk size (more segments) can reduce latency but is less efficient and needs more processing power.
-  If you have long FIR filters you can reduce CPU usage by making the chunksize larger.
+  If you have long FIR filters, try different chunk sizes to find the best balance between latency and processing power.

-  When increasing, try increasing in factors of two, like 1024 -> 2048 or 4096 -> 8192.
+  When increasing the chunk size, try doubling it, like going from 1024 to 2048 or 4096 to 8192.

 * `queuelimit` (optional, defaults to 4)